gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 It is RECOMMENDED that the Group Manager gets confirmation of successful distribution from the group members, and admits a maximum number of individual retransmissions to non-confirming group members.

-In case the rekeying terminates and some group members have not received the new keying material, they will not be able to correctly process following secured messages exchanged in the group.
-These group members will eventually contact the Group Manager, in order to retrieve the current keying material and its version.

 This approach requires group members to act (also) as servers, in order to correctly handle unsolicited group rekeying messages from the Group Manager.
 In particular, if a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g. by means of the OSCORE profile of ACE {{I-D.ietf-ace-oscore-profile}}.

 Group members and the Group Manager SHOULD additionally support alternative rekeying approaches that do not require group members to act (also) as servers.
 A number of such approaches are defined in Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, a group member may subscribe for updates to the group-membership resource of the group, at the endpoint /group-oscore/GROUPNAME/nodes/NODENAME of the Group Manager.
 This can rely on CoAP Observe {{RFC7641}} or on a full-fledged Pub-Sub model {{I-D.ietf-core-coap-pubsub}} with the Group Manager acting as Broker.

+In case the rekeying terminates and some group members have not received the new keying material, they will not be able to correctly process following secured messages exchanged in the group.
+These group members will eventually contact the Group Manager, in order to retrieve the current keying material and its version.

+Some of these group members may be in multiple groups, each associated with a different Group Manager.
+When failing to correctly process messages secured with the new keying material, these group members may not have sufficient information to determine which exact Group Manager they should contact, in order to retrieve the current keying material they are missing.

+If the Gid is formatted as described in Appendix C of {{I-D.ietf-core-oscore-groupcomm}}, the Group Prefix can be used as a hint to determine the right Group Manager, as long as no collisions among Group Prefixes are experienced.
+Otherwise, a group member needs to contact the Group Manager of each group, e.g. by first requesting only the version of the current group keying material (see {{sec-version}}) and then possibly requesting the current keying material (see {{ssec-updated-key-only}}).

+Furthermore, some of these group members can be in multiple groups, all of which associated to the same Group Manager.
+In this case, these group members may also not have sufficient information to determine which exact group they should refer to, when contacting the right Group Manager.
+Hence, they need to contact a Group Manager multiple times, i.e. separately for each group they belong to and associated to that Group Manager.

 # Security Considerations {#sec-security-considerations}